-Relocatable – This option is for temporary space needs like job site trailers, temporary classroom, communication pods, and showrooms.
+Relocatable – This option is for temporary space needs like job site trailers, temporary classrooms, communication pods, and showrooms.

 Permanent – These can be multi-story buildings, government buildings, hospitals and healthcare facilities, schools, and hotels.

-Panel Built – This type of structure is accomplished by laying down the floor and then lowering each section of wall in to place one at a time.
-Commercial prefabricated buildings are often done this way as it allows for wide open spaces and high ceilings.
+Panel Built – This type of structure is accomplished by laying down the floor and then lowering each section of the wall in to place one at a time.
+Commercial prefabricated buildings are often done this way as it allows for wide-open spaces and high ceilings.